A Religious Upbringing

 Since 1976 I have enjoyed the peace of sins forgiven and the assurance of Heaven.
 Yes, since 1976 I have enjoyed the fulfillment and reality of a personal relationship with God through Christ Jesus my Saviour and Lord.
 I have meaning and purpose in my life as a Christian.
 In 1981, I married Lorna Stewart of Amherst, NS and we have also had the joy of seeing our children (Renette, Emma Joy, Ciela, Amos and Anne Charlotte) trust Christ as their personal Saviour.
 Yes, we are now grandparents and we can tell you that God is incredibly good and we are enjoying our personal and inseparable and eternal relationship with Christ.

 When the storm waves of life come my way, as they invariably cross all our paths from time to time, I am so glad to be securely anchored in Christ.
-Because of Christ, my future and eternity is bright.
+Because of Christ, my future and eternity are bright.
 What I have in Christ, I can never lose.
 And what I have is freely available to you too.
-If you would like to contact us click here.
 Just one evening alone with my new Bible, and with God, changed my life and my eternal destiny.
 Christ is available to you just as quickly and as simply as He was available to me.
 What will you do with Christ today?